When Is Neck Cracking an Issue?

 The term "cracking" refers to the popping sound that occurs when the joint and ligaments of the joint are loosened and let out a release of oxygen.

-Any joint can be cracked, and that includes your neck.
+Any joint can be cracked, and that includes the joints in your cervical spine, or neck.

-There are three main factors that cause your neck to crack.
+There are three main factors that cause the joints in your cervical spine to crack.

 1. Escaping Gas